 - Use with care in children.
 Talk with the doctor.

 - This drug may cause harm to the unborn baby if your child takes it during pregnancy.
 If your child is pregnant or gets pregnant while taking this drug, call the doctor right away.

 For use in the eye:

-- Have your child blow his/her nose and wash his/her eyes after getting this drug as you have been told by your child’s doctor.
+- Have your child blow their nose and wash their eyes after getting this drug as you have been told by your child’s doctor.

 For other reasons:

 - Have your child pass urine often.
 Your child needs to empty the bladder often.
 Having your child drink lots of liquids will help.

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your child’s doctor or get medical help right away if your child has any of the following signs or symptoms that may be related to a very bad side effect:

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your child’s doctor or get medical help if your child has any side effects that bother your child or do not go away.